I Should Be So Lucky: Commercial performance

 "I Should Be So Lucky" was released in the UK on 29 December 1987, and in Australia on 1 February 1988.
-It was a commercial success, staying atop the Australian Kent Music Report chart for six consecutive weeks, and became her second number-one single in her home country, following Locomotion.
-The single was certified platinum by the Australian Recording Industry Association (ARIA) and ranked at number five on the year-end chart for 1988.
-In New Zealand, the song entered at number 15 on New Zealand Top 40 and peaked at number three on 27 March 1988, spending twelve weeks on the chart.
+It was a commercial success, staying atop the Australian Kent Music Report chart for six consecutive weeks, and became her second number-one single in her home country, following "Locomotion".
+The single was certified Platinum by the Australian Recording Industry Association (ARIA) and ranked fifth on the year-end chart for 1988.
+In New Zealand, the song entered at number 15 on New Zealand Top 40 and peaked at number 3 on 27 March 1988, spending twelve weeks on the chart.
 "I Should Be So Lucky" entered at number 90 on the UK Singles Chart, climbing to number 54 the following week.
-Three weeks later it rose to number one, and remained at the top for five weeks.
+Three weeks later it rose to number 1, and remained at the top for five weeks.
 It spent seventeen weeks on the chart.
-It was certified gold by the British Phonographic Industry (BPI) for the shipment of 600,000 copies.
+It was certified Gold by the British Phonographic Industry (BPI) for the shipment of 600,000 copies.
 The song was one of the best-selling singles of 1988, with estimated sales of over 675,000.

-Elsewhere, "I Should Be So Lucky" peaked on both the Billboard Hot 100 and the Hot Dance Club Play.
-The song reached number 10 on the Hot Dance Club Songs chart on 4 June 1988 and number 28 on the Hot 100 on 16 July 1988.
-Across Europe, "I Should Be So Lucky" also topped the singles charts in Germany, Ireland, and Switzerland.
-It became a top-five hit in Austria, France, and Norway, as well as a top-thirty hit in Belgium, the Netherlands, and Sweden.
-It peaked at number one in Finland, Israel, and Hong Kong.
-The song was certified silver by the Syndicat National de l'Édition Phonographique (SNEP) and gold in Germany.
+In the United States, "I Should Be So Lucky" peaked at No. 28 on the Billboard Hot 100 (dated July 16, 1988) and No. 10 on the US Hot Dance Club Play chart (dated June 4, 1988).
+Elsewhere, it became a top-five hit in Austria, France, and Norway, as well as a chart hit in Belgium, the Netherlands, and Sweden. and was also a No. 1 hit in Finland, Germany, Hong Kong, Ireland, Israel, and Switzerland, and spent seven weeks atop the South African pop chart.
+The song was certified Silver by the Syndicat National de l'Édition Phonographique (SNEP) and Gold in Germany.